-We understand that many Wasatch Nature School families may have concerns about summer camp as well as the upcoming school year and how these programs may be affected by COVID-19.
-Currently the Coronavirus poses no immediate concern for summer programs, however we have communicable-disease control plans in place that will be revised as needed as additional guidance is provided.
+We understand that many Wasatch Nature School families may have concern about the upcoming school year and how these programs may be affected by COVID-19.
+We have communicable disease control plans in place that will be revised as needed as additional guidance is provided.
 We will continue to make new updates as new information becomes available.

 Some of our current strategies for preventing the spread of communicable disease and illness including COVID-19 include:

-Pre-class screenings.* We will ask that students with any illness to please stay home, as well as students who have been exposed to a person who is suspected to have contracted coronavirus or if the student has traveled out of the state within two weeks of the start of camp/class.
+-Pre-class screenings.
+We will ask that students with any illness to please stay home, as well as students who have been exposed to a person who is suspected to have contracted coronavirus.

-The indoor academic classroom will be moved outdoors, so that all classes will take place outdoors to help limit the spread of germs.
+-All classes take place outdoors to help limit the spread of germs.

 There are many fun and engaging ways to teach children about preventing the spread of germs.
-We will implement games, songs, stories, and hands-on (or hands-off) activities that will reinforce behavior which can minimize the spread of contagious disease.
+We will implement games, songs, stories, and hands-on (or hands-off) activities that will reinforce behavior that can minimize the spread of contagious diseases.

 We will continue to make updates as time continues.
 Check here for the most up to date information.